sermon: Holiness of God (Part 4)

-This phrase is repeated six other time in a variety of contexts within God's word.
-We find in Isaiah 55:8-9 that God says:
+This phrase is repeated six other times in a variety of contexts within God's Word.
+We find in Isaiah 55 that God says:

-The heavens go a long, long way above our heads, don't they?
+The heavens go a long, long way above our heads, do they not?
 Is there any end of the greatness of our God?
 We are so puny by comparison.
 It ought to humble us just to even think about it.
 He thinks of everything, and His every thought is higher than the heavens are above the earth, and above our thoughts.
 He is just as transcendent in His creative power.
 He is transcendent in everything.

 We live in a constantly changing world.
-Hebrews 1:10-11 states in a simple way the second law of thermodynamics, which is saying essentially that everything is running down.
+Verses 10-12 of Hebrews 1 state in a simple way the second law of thermodynamics, which is saying essentially that everything is running down.

-There is entropy that is build within the universe, and so we live in a constantly changing world.
+There is entropy that is built within the universe, and so we live in a constantly changing world.
 We see things decay.
 Things rust.
 They oxidize.
 We see objects fade, like paint.
 Materials decay.
 We see friends change, but God is constant.
-That's what those verses in Hebrews 1:10-12 say.
+That is what those verses in Hebrews 1:10-12 say.
 God is constant.
 He never changes.
 He has transcendence in His reliability, in His trustworthiness, and He says to us, "I will never leave you, nor forsake you."

 Jesus said, "Heaven and earth will pass away, but My words will never pass away."
 Do you know why He is able to say that?
 Because He will always be there to enforce them.
 His very life is transcendent.
 No beginning of days nor end of life.
 The earth is the most enduring thing that we know.
 Granite seems so solid, and gold never seems to oxidize, but God is far more reliable than anything material.